 There are two main forms of growing habit – determinate or indeterminate.

-Determinate tomatoes have bushy growth and do not need support or pinching out.
+- Determinate tomatoes have bushy growth and don’t need support or pinching out.

-Indeterminate tomatoes – also known as vine or ‘cordon’ types – have a long main stem that needs to be supported by a cane.
-You must regularly pinch out sideshoots.
+- Indeterminate tomatoes – also known as vine or ‘cordon’ types – have a long main stem that need to be supported by a cane.
+Regularly pinch out side-shoots.

-For a review of tomato cultivars see RHS’s The Garden, July 2014.
+For a review of tomato cultivars see RHS’s The Garden, March 2020 and The Garden, July 2014.